sethforprivacy/sethforprivacy.com/content/posts/why-i-focus-on-bitcoin.md

 If you want to dig more into the proposed and upcoming privacy improvements for Bitcoin, along with the history around Bitcoin privacy, you can check out my other blog post on the topic:

 - [Proposed Bitcoin Privacy Improvements]({{< ref "/content/posts/proposed-bitcoin-privacy-improvements.md" >}})

+### Bitcoin's network effects amplify my work's impact

+This one is pretty simple, but as the user base and growing network effect of Bitcoin expands, any work that I can do to empower Bitcoin users to regain privacy, avoid KYC exchanges, and use powerful privacy tools in an accessible way impacts more people.

 ## Where I am now